Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ### c.
 Data Transformation

-To facilitate the creation of visualisation charts for the assignment, the following data processes will be performed:
+To facilitate the creation of visualisation charts for the study, the following data processes will be performed:

 i.
 The conversion of numeric variables, namely 'overall_conflict,' 'minor_conflict,' 'major_conflict,' 'onsetwar,' 'offsetwar,' and 'polity2,' into categorical factors.